qmk/qmk_firmware/keyboards/primekb/meridian/v1/readme.md

 ![Meridian](https://cdn.shopify.com/s/files/1/2016/1211/files/IMG_0934.JPG?v=1612649071)

 * Keyboard Maintainer: [Holten Campbell](https://github.com/holtenc)
-* Hardware Supported: STM32F072CBT6 with KTR-1010RGBC-1812-4 LEDs
+* Hardware Supported: STM32F072CBT6 with WS2812C LEDs

 V1 PCBs are generally identified by:
-*Having a holographic sticker on the front reading "QC3" or "QC5" *By visually identifying which LEDs you have in reference to the abvove image.
+*Having a holographic sticker on the front reading "QC1" *By visually identifying which LEDs you have in reference to the abvove image.

 Make example for this keyboard (after setting up your build environment):